 K: To fund this trip, I used my own personal savings.
 However, I was able to use my frequent flyer miles to cover the airfare.
 That reduced the cost significantly, and luckily the exchange rate was favorable during my travels, which further worked to my financial advantage.

 Also, I’m a huge fan of street food!
 So, eating like the locals at food carts was a cheap way to watch my budget, plus it immersed me into the culture even more.
 Luckily, I have a strong stomach and have not experienced any problems.

 TT: Yipes!
 Tell us one moment from your travels that was particularly neat.

 K: I was struck by the commonalities of middle school students no matter where I am in the world.
 One standout example is the moment I was asked, “Do you think my soul mate is a student in your class in Chicago?”
 One boy asked if his pen pal could be the most beautiful girl in my class.
 Boys will be boys, whether in Bandung, Indonesia or Burbank, Illinois!

 Another notable moment occurred while talking about American holidays to the Indonesian class.
 I mentioned that our Independence Day is on July 4.
 This is when we became aware of a happy coincidence: my birthday is on Indonesian Independence Day, August 17th, and the Indonesian teacher’s birthday is on the Fourth of July.
 What are the chances?

 TT: Congratulations on your National Board certification!
-(I got mine last year and it was intense but very worth it.)
+(I got mine and it was intense, but very worth it.)
 So, how have your travels impacted you as a person?